terraform-ibm-modules/terraform-ibm-cloudability-onboarding/README.md

 This Deployable Architecture will fully onboard a standard IBM Cloud account or an entire IBM Cloud enterprise to IBM Cloudability.
 The DA performs the following actions:

-- Creates an encrypted COS bucket to store billing reports
+- Creates an encrypted Object Storage bucket to store billing reports
-- Enables daily Billing Report exports to the COS Bucket
+- Enables daily Billing Report exports to the Object Storage bucket
 - Grants Cloudability access to read the billing reports from the bucket for ingestion
     - *If the account is an enterprise*: Grants cloudability access to read the list of child accounts in the enterprise
     - Cloudability access is controlled in a custom role so only the minimum access is given.